Towards Hamiltonian Simulation with Decision Diagrams

-Having that, we conducted several series of evaluations and comparisons to get insights about the performance of this complementary approach.
+Following this, we conducted several series of evaluations and comparisons to gain insight into the performance of this complementary approach.
 The obtained results (summarized in \autoref{sec:Results}) clearly show that, for certain examples, \mbox{DD-based} Hamiltonian simulation can provide orders of magnitude of improvement compared to the \mbox{state-of-the-art}, i.e., methods based on sparse calculations, statevector simulators, and tensor networks.
-We also investigated the limitations of the proposed alternative, which, however, are fundamentally different for DDs compared to the current state-of-the-art methods---requiring a shift in perspective to fully utilize their benefits.
+We also investigated the limitations of this proposed alternative, which are fundamentally different for DDs compared to the current state-of-the-art methods---requiring a shift in perspective to fully utilize their benefits.
 We conclude from these investigations that DDs offer a promising new data structure for Hamiltonian simulation that is complementary to existing approaches and, hence, may continue to play an important role in the development of efficient and accurate simulation methods.